Reuben Shannon Lovinggood

 Back row: Beulah; middle row: Burrows, Roosevelt; Front row: Madeline Alice, Jessalyn, Mattie, Reuben Shannon, Clarissa.
 Not pictured is Reuben Penman Lovinggood, R. S. Lovinggood’s first son, whose mother, Lilian England, died 19 days after his birth.
 Courtesy of Huston-Tillotson University Archives

-During this time and throughout his life, Lovinggood was a prominent leader in the (Colored) Methodist Episcopal Church.
-He was a member of that church’s general committee, a frequent representative of Texas to the church’s general conference, a representative of the Seventh Episcopal District on the church’s board of foreign missions, and a leader in the Texas Epworth League, an educational association for young Methodists.
+During this time and throughout his life, Lovinggood was a prominent leader in the African Methodist Episcopal Church (AME).
+He was a member of that church’s general committee, a frequent representative of Texas to the church’s national conference, a representative of the Seventh Episcopal District on the church’s board of foreign missions, and a leader in the Texas Epworth League, an educational association for young Methodists.
 For many years he also served the church as secretary of the Freedman’s Aid Society and Southern Education Society.

-In 1900, Lovinggood was elected by the aforementioned society to be the first president of Samuel Huston College, a Methodist Episcopal-affiliated school built for Blacks in Austin, Texas, that later merged with Tillotson College in 1952.
-When the college opened in the Fall of 1900, there was just one unfinished building with only four usable rooms, two teachers, no furniture, no kitchen or dishes, and the basement was being used to house livestock.
-However, eighty-three students were present on the first day of class, and half of them expected to board.
-When he later described those first days, Lovinggood recalled, “The students sat on trunks while I gave them a lecture and went out to beg chairs, dishes, beds, etc. We called upon the neighbors, both White and Black; all responded liberally.
+In 1900, Lovinggood was elected by the Southern Education Society to be the first president of Samuel Huston College (now Huston-Tillotson University), a Methodist Episcopal-affiliated school built for Black students in Austin, Texas.
+When the college opened in the fall of 1900, there was just one unfinished building with only four usable rooms, two teachers, no furniture, no kitchen or dishes, and the basement was being used to house livestock.
+However, 83 students were present on the first day of class, and half of them expected to board.
+When he later described those first days, Lovinggood recalled, “The students sat on trunks while I gave them a lecture and went out to beg chairs, dishes, beds, etc. We called upon the neighbors, both white and Black; all responded liberally.
 Our first meal was a jug of molasses and fourteen loaves of bread."

-Much thanks to Greg Farrar for this biography
+Much thanks to Greg Farrar, a descendant of Lovinggood, for this biography